 EDUC 733 - Teaching Writing in the 21st Century

 An examination of the challenges to teaching writing in the present age of high stakes testing and audit culture.
 Course questions include 'best practices' for teaching writing in a complex society that values a range of expressive forms, including digital technologies, social media, film and video.
 Special emphasis on multi-modal literacies in K-12 classrooms.
-Exploration of language diversity, the relationship between reading, writing, and litracy development in content-specific areas, student centered assessments, and integrating the arts into the reading and writing workshop.
+Exploration of language diversity, the relationship between reading, writing, and literacy development in content-specific areas, student centered assessments, and integrating the arts into the reading and writing workshop.

 EDUC 734 - Children's Literature